Photography is all about capturing stories in still frames. It is the art of converting moments into memories.

 Step 1.
 Find your niche

-A professional photographer understands that not all types of photography are equal.
-Each follows a unique style and pattern, so knowing your niche will help you identify your target audience and establish your own successful short business.
+Successful photographers follow a unique style and pattern, so knowing your niche will help you identify your target market and ideal customer, and establish your own successful photography business.

 If you’re having a hard time figuring out your niche, it is time to ask yourself a few questions.